 Immediately after the Pill was introduced in the mid‑1960s, pre‑marital sex and cohabitation both almost doubled in only five years.
 Currently, 48 percent of all couples living together are not married.[xiv]
 People of all ages (but especially teenagers) are having premarital sex more than ever before.
 Wife‑swapping clubs, organized orgies, membership in sex addiction treatment organizations like Sexaholics Anonymous, hard‑core pornography, and ‘fantasy [sex] tours’ to Far East nations have increased tremendously.

 After witnessing two decades of this social carnage, the developers of the Pill admitted that its wide availability appeals strongly to those persons with little regard for sexual ethics.
-Dr. Robert Kirstner of Harvard Medical School said that “About ten years ago, I declared that the Pill would not lead to promiscuity.
+Dr. Robert Kirstner of Harvard Medical School said, “About ten years ago, I declared that the Pill would not lead to promiscuity.
 Well, I was wrong.
 The birth control pill has been a major causal factor in the rapid increase in both V.D. and cervical cancer among adolescents by stimulating higher levels of promiscuity.”[xv]
-And Dr. Min‑Chueh Chang acknowledged that “[Young people] indulge in too much sexual activity … I personally feel the Pill has rather spoiled young people.
+And Dr. Min‑Chueh Chang acknowledged, “[Young people] indulge in too much sexual activity … I personally feel the Pill has rather spoiled young people.
 It’s made them more permissive.”[xvi]

 Dr. Alan Guttmacher, former Medical Director of the International Planned Parenthood Federation, also drew a clear picture of the link between abortion and contraception within the context of increased promiscuity nearly fifty years ago; “When an abortion is easily obtainable, contraception is neither actively nor diligently used.
 If we had abortion on demand, there would be no reward for the woman who practiced effective contraception.
 Abortion on demand relieves the husband of all possible responsibility; he simply becomes a coital animal.”[xvii]